How to Open a Domiciliary Account in Various Banks in Nigeria

 To open a domiciliary account in Nigeria, you need a guarantor or a referee to owns and maintain a domiciliary account which sometimes could be very difficult to get.

 Also, some of the local banks attach high charges to transactions performed using these domiciliary accounts.

 But for CBN intervention with the new monitory policies, the cost of opening a domiciliary account for personal use has been between $50 and $100.
 On the other hand, the cost of opening a cooperate domiciliary account ranges from $100 to $500 in many banks.

 The cost of maintaining and renewing a domiciliary account as reviewed by the CBN in the new monitory policies is $10.

 How to Open Domiciliary Account in Various banks in Nigeria

 Domiciliary Account – First Bank of Nigeria Ltd

-First Bank of Nigeria Ltd has two classes of domiciliary account: the FirstDom Plus and the Domiciliary Account proper.
+First Bank of Nigeria Ltd has two classes of domiciliary accounts: the FirstDom Plus and the Domiciliary Account proper.

 The FirstDom Plus is a domiciliary account designed for maximum benefits.
 It offers attractive interest rates and highly reduced transfer charges.

 Primary Domiciliary Account allows you to save in US Dollars, Pounds Sterling, or Euro.
 Your money will be valued at the prevailing exchange rate.